 Reauthorize the END Wildlife Trafficking Act

 With continued seizures of wildlife products amid the pandemic, we can’t afford to take our eyes off this legislation.
-In 2016, wildlife advocates like you stepped up to support this legislation.
-A lot is going on in the Senate right now, but we need you to make your voice heard again and send this message: reauthorize the END Wildlife Trafficking Act.
+In 2016 and 2020, wildlife advocates like you stepped up to support this legislation.
+With this act set to expire in 2021, we need you to make your voice heard again and send this message: reauthorize the END Wildlife Trafficking Act.